 You have to be within a certain distance to read the thoughts of others, which counts as a blessing when in a confined space with more than a few people present.
 By flying up to the painted ceiling and holding on with the sticky pads attached to my feet, I am just out of range.
 This can come as a welcome relief.
-On occasions, I find the torrent of anxious thoughts streaming through my brain, causes an adverse effect on my own sense of self.
+On occasions, I find the torrent of anxious thoughts streaming through my brain can have an adverse effect, on my own sense of self.

 Sat on the shaven head of a Buddhist monk, is best described as serene.
-It’s akin to being transported far away from the modern world to somewhere in the wilderness, with just the rhythm of the heart to keep you company.
+It’s akin to being transported far away from the modern world to a mountaintop somewhere in the wilderness, with just the rhythm of a heart to keep you company.
 Although, it’s true, there are particular types of situations that can interrupt this tranquil scene.
-For example, I have known the sight of shapely legs extending from beneath the high hem line of a short skirt, to send several bursts of neural energy through the hippocampus of a young monk’s brain.
+For example, I have known the sight of shapely legs extending from beneath the high hem line of a short skirt to produce several powerful bursts of neural energy through the hippocampus of a young monk’s brain.

 Just the one monk in today, along with lots of coughers.
 None of them coughing into their elbow like their mothers ought to have taught them to.
-So what that they are in a cafe, spreading their germs everywhere!
+Who cares that they are sat in a cafe, spreading germs everywhere!
 I ask you, what has happened to human civilisation?

 Remember the man I came in with, so-to-speak?
 Well, he’s still sat there, reading his library book, held up in front of his face at eye-level.
-The burger he was eating hasn’t moved off his plate for some time now.
+The burger he’d started eating hasn’t moved off his plate for some time now.
 People walking past outside the cafe can easily see the book cover, showing the title and author.
-Buzzing towards his direction to be closer, I pick up he’s only just realised this himself, but is satisfied to be identified with reading this particular book.
+Buzzing towards his direction to be closer, I pick up he’s only just realised this himself, but is satisfied to be identified as reading this particular book.

-His concentration levels aren’t in great shape, there is a repetition of text going through his mind, suggesting he is re-reading paragraphs.
-The difficulties he’s experiencing in a relationship keep gnawing away at him, until he realises his eyes are simply scanning words on the page, with no absorption of information taking place.
+His concentration levels aren’t in great shape, there is a repetition of read text going through his mind, suggesting he is re-reading paragraphs and sentences.
+The difficulties he’s experiencing in a relationship keeps gnawing away at him, until he realises his eyes are simply scanning words on the page, with no absorption of information taking place.
 His thoughts are also wandering around the memories of when he followed a vegetarian diet.
 The half-eaten burger abandoned on his plate continues to lose its appeal.

 By coincidence, I am a vegetarian, this may surprise you.
 I’ve never been able to go the whole hog and become vegan, but vegetables, pulses, fruit and cheese, I love them.
-The popular myth that we mostly feed on pooh, really bugs me.
+The popular myth that we mostly feed on animal waste, really bugs me.
 Okay, there are several groups of flies who do, but us that don’t, we call those guys shitsters.
-Whereas physically they are in good shape, they tend to have off-putting personalities, and they’re smelly; predictably so.
+Whereas physically they are in good shape, they tend to have off-putting personalities and bad breath, predictably so.